stateful/docs.runme.dev/docs/configuration/shebang.md

 Follow the steps below to set up the Shebang custom interpreter in VS Code:

-1. Open your script (markdown file) in VS Code
+1. Open your script (Markdown file) in VS Code
 2. Click on **Configure** menu at the buttom right of your code block
 3. Click on **Advance**
 4. Set the path to the system interpreter of your choice.

 ![shebang-interpreter](../../static/img/shebang-interpreters.png)

-5. close the modular
+5. Close the modular
 6. Execute the Runme command:

 ```sh {"id":"01HPPEWMR0AQB8NA9BMNPDCNSP"}